alexdreyesz/Portfolio/README.md

-# React + TypeScript + Vite
+# Welcome To My Portfolio!
+Made With React + Tailwind + Three.js + GSAP + TypeScript + Node.js + Vite

 🌐 My Developer Portfolio
-This is my personal portfolio website built with React, Tailwind CSS, Three.js, and GSAP.
+This is my personal portfolio website.
 It showcases my projects, skills, and experience through an interactive and dynamic user experience.
+If you are coming from my portfolio welcome to inception 🤑 if you are not ignore this 😭.

+## Home

+## About

+## Carrer

+## Projects

+## Music Player

 ✨ Key Features: